ruby/rdoc/RI.md

 ### `--list`, `-l`

-Option `--list` (aliased as `-l`) specifies that all class and module names whose initial characters match the given _name_ are to be printed;
+Option `--list` (aliased as `-l`) specifies that all class and module names whose initial characters match the given _name_ are to be output;
 the default is `--no-list`:

 ```sh